the fresh films actors

 BIO

-Elijah Wood started his career with a couple of smaller parts in the late 1980s, appearing first in a one-scene role in Back to the Future Part II, before garnering attention playing the sons of Aidan Quinn in the Barry Levinson drama Avalon and of doper cop William Baldwin in Internal Affairs.
-He was quickly noted for his remarkable authenticity in conveying vulnerability and intensity for such as young boy, which led to him being cast in his first major role in Paradise (1991), where he excelled with young co-star Thora Birch.
-He not only held his own opposite Melanie Griffith and Don Johnson, who played his parents, but at times carried them.
-It was an outstanding performance for which he received his second Young Artist Award nomination plus a nom for Most Promising Actor from the Chicago Film Critics Association.
+Elijah Wood started his career with a handful of smaller roles in the late 1980s, appearing first in a one-scene part in Back to the Future Part II, before garnering attention as the son of Aidan Quinn in Barry Levinson's Avalon and of crooked cop William Baldwin in Internal Affairs.
+He was quickly noticed for his remarkable authenticity in conveying both vulnerability and intensity at such a young age, which led to his first major role in Paradise (1991), where he excelled alongside young co-star Thora Birch.
+Not only did he hold his own opposite Melanie Griffith and Don Johnson (who played his parents), but he even outshone them.
+It was an outstanding performance for which he received his second Young Artist Award nomination, as well as a nomination for Most Promising Actor from the Chicago Film Critics Association.

-The next few years would be a tour de force of fine performances for Wood, who in this period was dubbed by Chicago Sun-Times film critic Rober Ebert as being "the most talented actor in his age group in Hollywood history".
-He exhibited depth in Richard Donner's exceptional Radio Flyer (1992), vivaciousness in the title role of Disney's The Adventures of Huck Finn (1993) and maturity in Jon Avnet's underappreciated The War.
-For Radio Flyer he also won the Young Artist Award, for which he was nominated a total of six times.
+The next few years were a tour de force of fine performances for Wood, who at the time was dubbed "the most talented actor in his age group in Hollywood history" by Chicago Sun-Times film critic Roger Ebert.
+The young actor displayed depth in Richard Donner's exceptional Radio Flyer (1992), vivacious charm in the title role of Disney's The Adventures of Huck Finn (1993), and emotional maturity in Jon Avnet's underappreciated The War.
+For Radio Flyer, he won the Young Artist Award – for which he was nominated a total of six times.

-1996 represented a shift for Wood, who with Flipper moved on to adolescent roles.
-As with many talented child actors, he took some time settling in and creating a new screen persona for himself.
-Although films such as Ang Lee's The Ice Storm (1997) arguably helped him along.
-He also appeared as Dodger in the TV movie Oliver Twist (1997), before doing a respectable job as one of the leads of the diaster flick Deep Impact with Morgan Freeman and Robert Duvall.
-He continued with accomplished bits in the horror film The Faculty and the acclaimed indie movie The Bumblebee Flies Anyway, both from 1998.
+1996 marked a shift for Wood, who with Flipper transitioned to adolescent roles.
+Like many talented child actors, he needed some time to adjust and create a new screen persona, though films like Ang Lee's The Ice Storm (1997) helped him along.
+That same year, he also portrayed the Artful Dodger in the TV movie Oliver Twist, and followed it up with a respectable turn in the disaster film Deep Impact alongside Morgan Freeman and Robert Duvall.
+He closed out the decade with strong performances in the horror film The Faculty and the acclaimed indie The Bumblebee Flies Anyway (both 1998).

-Then two years later, Wood went from well-known talent to global superstar after being cast as Frodo Baggins in Peter Jackson's The Lord of the Rings trilogy.
-And both new and old fans of Tolkien's books hailed Wood for his neurotic, devoted rendition of Frodo.
-In the period following his newfound fame, Wood has often chosen roles in independent productions.
-And although he arguably isn't blessed with the looks or physical presence to ever become a traditional movie star, he has the versatility, intelligence and sensibility to be able to carve himself a long and solid career in the business.
+Two years later, Wood went from well-known talent to global superstar after being cast as Frodo Baggins in Peter Jackson's The Lord of the Rings trilogy.
+And both new and longtime fans of Tolkien's books praised Wood for his devoted, emotionally layered rendition of Frodo.

 WHAT DO THE CRITICS SAY?